callebedrums/mfe-lit/README.md

 Each small application is called a Micro-Frontend (MFE), and the entry point is the Host Application.

-Is this PoC we have a Host Application and Two MFEs.
+In this PoC we have a Host Application and Two MFEs.
 These three applications are being served from their own server, but the Host Application implements a proxy (for local development environment only) and simulates a deployment of each app in its own sub-path.
 The Host application is served from the root path (`/`), the _'my-page'_ app is served from the `/app/my-page` path, while the _'my-vue'_ app is served from the `/app/my-vue` path.

 This particular implementation uses the `@vaadin/router` library to manage the routing system.
 It consist of a light weight library that renders web-components for each route configured.